AdaCore/gnatstudio/docs/users_guide/extending.rst

 The following declares an attribute whose value is a string.
 However, it provides list of predefined possible values as an help for the user.
-If the :file:`<string>` tag wasn't specified, the attribute's value could only be one of the three possible choices::
+If the :file:`<string>` tag was not specified, the attribute's value could only be one of the three possible choices::

   <?xml version="1.0" ?>